The Top 3 Loudest! Motorcycle Exhausts in 2023

 Akrapovic Superbike Exhausts

-The result is extremely lightweight exhausts that are also highly durable.
-We tested a couple of different Akrapovic exhausts for sportbikes, all of which held up well to extreme exhaust pressure and high temperatures.
+The result?
+Extremely lightweight exhausts that are tough as nails.
+I personally tested a couple of different Akrapovic exhausts on my sportbikes, and they all stood strong against extreme exhaust pressure and high temperatures.

-Another salient feature of Akrapovic exhausts is their race-bred performance.
-By combining free-flowing exhaust designs and tuning meant for each sportbike, Akrapovic made the most powerful superbike exhausts out there.
-You can expect your full system Akrapovic exhaust to add anywhere between 2 to 10 horsepower to your sportbike.
+But what really sets Akrapovic apart is their race-bred performance.
+By fine-tuning free-flowing exhaust designs specifically for each sportbike, they’ve managed to create the most powerful superbike exhausts I’ve ever tried.
+Believe me when I say, a full system Akrapovic exhaust can add anywhere from 2 to 10 horsepower to your sportbike.

-In our testing, Akrapovic impressed us by delivering faster 0-60 times, higher top-end power, and improved throttle response throughout the rev range.
-Those are just a few of the benefits you get when you get an exhaust made specifically for your sportbike.
+During my own testing, Akrapovic never ceased to amaze me.
+Faster 0-60 times, higher top-end power, and an improved throttle response throughout the rev range were just the tip of the iceberg.
+This is what you get when an exhaust is made specifically for your bike.

 Pros